 Applying any orthogonal matrix $OO^T=O^TO=I$ defining rotation, for each such edge it multiplies from one side by $O$, from the other by $O^T$, not changing the summation outcome - therefore, each such graph indeed defines rotation invariant.

+For \textbf{non-symmetric} tensors we can use invariants for various index permutations.
+To ensure common rotation we can use \textbf{mixed invariants} for graphs of various degrees, or types of vertices e.g. for various channels.
+For e.g. $SO(1,3)$ \textbf{Lorentz group} we could include signature in products defined by edges.

-However, while agreement of such invariants is \textbf{necessary conditions} for rotation invariance, to be certain that $[p]\sim[q]$ we would also need \textbf{sufficient condition}: a complete set of invariants, which agreement allows to conclude differing only by rotation.
+However, while agreement of such invariants is \textbf{necessary conditions} for rotation invariance, to be certain that $[p]\sim[q]$ we would also need \textbf{sufficient condition}: a \textbf{complete set of invariants}, which agreement allows to conclude differing only by rotation.
 While for $r=1,2$ it is known, for higher orders it seems a difficult open problem, which resolution should also solve graph isomorphism problem~\cite{pnp}.
-As $\textrm{SO}(d)$ has $d(d-1)/2$ dimensions, this number of invariants would be sufficient - if only they are independent, what is difficult to ensure.
+We can easily find dimension of tensor modulo rotation e.g. in Table \ref{table}, giving required number of invariants, however, the difficult part is ensuring such number of independent among invariants.

-The discussed applications are usually in $d=2,3$ having only 1 or 3 dimension of rotations - rather exceeding the sufficient condition with invariants, offering redundant rotation invariant description allowing for distortion resistance.
+The discussed applications are usually in $d=2,3$ having only 1 or 3 dimension of rotations $d(d-1)/2$.
+Using more invariants than required should allow for more robust redundant description - resistant to distortions.
 Found matchings can be further verified.